November 19. Kazinform's timeline of major events

 EVENTS

-2006 – Kuwait hosts the 3rd session of the Islamic Educational, Scientific and Cultural Organization (ISESCO) organized by the Organization of the Islamic Conference (OIC, now the Organization of Islamic Cooperation) and dedicated to higher education.
-ISESCO Secretary General Dr. Abdulaziz Othman Altwaijri supports Kazakhstan's proposal to add the Al-Farabi Kazakh National University to the number of the best universities of the OIC Member States.
+2006 - In Kuwait, the Organisation of the Islamic Conference (OIC, now the Organisation of Islamic Cooperation) arranges the 3rd session of the Islamic Educational, Scientific and Cultural Organization (ISESCO) that is dedicated to higher education.
+ISESCO Secretary General Abdulaziz Altwaijri supported Kazakhstan's proposal to introduce the Al-Farabi Kazakh National University as one of the best universities of the OIC Member States.

-2015 - The first business aviation terminal of Astana International Airport is unveiled in Nur-Sultan (then Astana).
-It occupies an area of about 3,000 square meters.
-The terminal building has a conference room, meeting rooms, and 30 parking spaces.
+2015 - The first business aviation terminal of Astana International Airport was opened in Astana.
+The area is about three thousand square meters.
+The terminal building has a conference room, meeting rooms, 30 parking spaces.
 The business aviation terminal serves charter flights.

-2018 - Kazakhstani parathlete Olzhas Orazalyuly wins gold at the World Para Judo Championship in Odivelas, Portugal.
-The championship is attended by 267 judokas from 42 countries.
+2018 - Kazakhstani athlete wins a gold medal at the World Para Judo Championship in Odivelas (Portugal).
+The highest honor medal was won by Olzhas Orazalyuly.
+The championship was attended by 267 judokas from 42 countries.

-2019 – Kazakhstani track and field athlete Olga Rypakova is named a member of the Asian Athletics Association’s (AAA) Athletes Commission at the headquarters of the International Association of Athletics Federations (IAAF) in Monaco.